g-sherman/plugin_build_tool/index.md

 ### Dialog-based plugin

-The dialog-based plugin generates a lot more boilerplage, including both the main module and dialog files.
+The dialog-based plugin generates a lot more boilerplate, including both the main module and dialog files.
 You can generate the plugin by specifying all the switches on the command line:

     pbt create --modulename my_plugin --classname MyPlugin --menutext "My Plugin"